RohanAlexander/telling_stories_with_data/_book/04-workflow.md

     + Item 3a
     + Item 3b
 ```
-- URLs can be added by just including an address as that will auto-link: https://www.tellingstorieswithdata.com, or by linking some text ```[the address of this book](https://www.tellingstorieswithdata.com)```.
+- URLs can be added by including an address as that will auto-link: https://www.tellingstorieswithdata.com, or by linking some text ```[the address of this book](https://www.tellingstorieswithdata.com)```.

 Once we have added some aspects, then we may want to see the actual document.
 To build the document click 'Knit'.